-In expressions and conditionals, we learned how to implement ordering and precedence of operations with parser rules.
+In expressions and conditionals, we learned how to implement associativity and precedence of operations with parser rules.
 We also considered the reasons to choose between functions and macros.

 We’ll stay with BASIC just a little longer.
 But rather than implementing new statements, we’ll see how we can extend our implementation to cooperate with other Racket modules—whether written in BASIC, Racket, or something else.
 We’ll also see how to better integrate our language with the REPL and command line.